99 Nights in the Forest hero image

 Night 1Night 30Night 60Night 99

 Survive 99 nights in a haunted forest.
 Build your campfire by day.
 Avoid the entities by night.
-Find the 4 missing children to unlock the true ending.
+Rescue the 4 missing children to multiply your progress.

 Quick Answer